About

 In admittance decisions, some veterinary medical colleges place heavy consideration on a candidate's veterinary and animal experience.
 Formal experience, such as work with veterinarians or scientists in clinics, agribusiness, research, or some area of health science, is particularly advantageous.
 Less formal experience, such as working with animals on a farm or ranch or at a stable or animal shelter, also is helpful.
 Students must demonstrate ambition and an eagerness to work with animals.

-AVMA-recognized veterinary specialties -- such as pathology, internal medicine, dentistry, nutrition, ophthalmology, surgery, radiology, preventive medicine, and laboratory animal medicine -- are usually in the form of a 2-year internship.
-Interns receive a small salary but usually find that their internship experience leads to a higher beginning salary, relative to those of other starting veterinarians.
-Veterinarians who seek board certification in a specialty also must complete a 3- to 4-year residency program that provides intensive training in specialties such as internal medicine, oncology, radiology, surgery, dermatology, anesthesiology, neurology, cardiology, ophthalmology, and exotic small-animal medicine.
+New graduates with a Doctor of Veterinary Medicine degree may begin to practice veterinary medicine once they receive their license, but many new graduates choose to enter a 1-year internship.
+Interns receive a small salary but often find that their internship experience leads to better paying opportunities later, relative to those of other veterinarians.
+Veterinarians who then seek board certification also must complete a 3-year to 4-year residency program that provides intensive training in one of the 39 AVMA-recognized veterinary specialties including internal medicine, oncology, pathology, dentistry, nutrition, radiology, surgery, dermatology, anesthesiology, neurology, cardiology, ophthalmology, preventive medicine, and exotic-small-animal medicine.

 All States and the District of Columbia require that veterinarians be licensed before they can practice.
 The only exemptions are for veterinarians working for some Federal agencies and some State governments.
-Licensing is controlled by the States and is not strictly uniform, although all States require the successful completion of the D.V.M. degree -- or equivalent education -- and a passing grade on a national board examination.
-The Educational Commission for Foreign Veterinary Graduates (ECFVG) grants certification to individuals trained outside the United States who demonstrate that they meet specified requirements for the English language and for clinical proficiency.
-ECFVG certification fulfills the educational requirement for licensure in all States.
-Applicants for licensure satisfy the examination requirement by passing the North American Veterinary Licensing Exam (NAVLE), an 8-hour computer-based examination consisting of 360 multiple-choice questions covering all aspects of veterinary medicine.
-Administered by the National Board of Veterinary Medical Examiners (NBVME), the NAVLE includes visual materials designed to test diagnostic skills and constituting 10 percent of the total examination.
+Licensing is controlled by the States and is not uniform, although all States require the successful completion of the D.V.M. degree—or equivalent education—and a passing grade on a national board examination, the North American Veterinary Licensing Exam.
+This 8-hour examination consists of 360 multiple-choice questions covering all aspects of veterinary medicine as well as visual materials designed to test diagnostic skills.

-The majority of States also require candidates to pass a State jurisprudence examination covering State laws and regulations.
+Most States also require candidates to pass a State jurisprudence examination covering State laws and regulations.
 Some States do additional testing on clinical competency as well.
-There are few reciprocal agreements between States, making it difficult for a veterinarian to practice in a different State without first taking that State's examination.
+There are few reciprocal agreements between States, so veterinarians who wish to practice in a different State usually must first pass that State's examinations.

 Newly trained veterinarians can become U.S. Government meat and poultry inspectors, disease-control workers, animal welfare and safety workers, epidemiologists, research assistants, or commissioned officers in the U.S. Public Health Service or various branches of the U.S. Armed Forces.
 A State license may be required.